 2

-Only practica, internships, research assistantships, and theses focused on disabilities or neurodiversity are eligible.
+Only practica, internships, research assistantships, and theses focused on disabilities or neurodiversity are eligible and must be verified by the HDFS department.
 Other courses are eligible as appropriate.

 3